 Through TrustedCare.co.uk; view the profiles of shortlisted care services via TrustedCare.co.uk to see their latest CQC rating and link to the full inspection report

-3. Visit: Get a sense for which service feels like Home
+3. Visit: Get a sense for which service feels like home

 There is so much to be gained from visiting care services; a thousand photographs could not accurately portray the ‘feel’ of a home.
 A sense of the energy and atmosphere can only be gained by visiting.

 It is important to remember that no matter how extensive an online portfolio of images a provider has, their website is only a ‘shop window’ of what the provider would like you to see.
-Images which show areas of the home in need of a little TLC (or complete renovation!) are of course going to be omitted.
+Images which show areas of the home in need of a little TLC (or complete renovation!) are, of course, going to be omitted.

 Walking around the home gives you the opportunity to observe resident and staff interactions, try to remember to ask yourself the following: